gao-hongnan/TheBareOps/pipeline-dataops/README.md

     - If the transformed data fails the validation, appropriate steps are taken just like after extraction.

+8. **DAG**

+    - The whole step from 1 to 7 is wrapped in a DAG.
+    - This means you can use things like Airflow to orchestrate the whole process.

+After knowing what the pipeline consists of, let's talk about the CI/CD part.

+1. **Trigger CI/CD**

+    - Once the developer commits code changes to the repository, a CI/CD pipeline is triggered for the dev CI/CD pipeline.

+    - This pipeline is responsible for building and testing the code changes.
+        - DevOps
+        - Unit and Integration Tests
+        - System Tests (i.e. test whole DAG gives correct output)
+        - Build Image of the DAG.
+        - Push Image to Artifacts Registry.

+2. **Trigger Message to Pub/Sub**

+    - Once the transformed data has been validated, a message is sent to Pub/Sub.
+This message triggers the next step in the pipeline, which is moving the data to the production layer.
-Next in the pipeline, once the transformed and validated data in the staging layer has been confirmed to be accurate and ready for use, it would then be moved to the production layer.
+    - Next in the pipeline, once the transformed and validated data in the staging layer has been confirmed to be accurate and ready for use, it would then be moved to the production layer.
 This would be handled in the following steps:

+Note that in our current implementation, after step 1. we straight away deploy to "production" by deploying the image of the DAG to GKE using a `CronJob` service.

+We can also add monitoring for data quality and data drift.

+### Production Layer

+1. **The Production Deployment Pipeline is Triggered**

+    - From previous, a message of success from the development pipeline is sent to Pub/Sub.
+    - The CI/CD pipeline is triggered and the production deployment pipeline starts.
+    - Usually someone will manually approve the deployment to production.

-1. **Loading Data to Production GCS**
+2. **Loading Data to Production GCS**

     - The validated and transformed data is moved from the staging GCS to the production GCS.
 This signals that the data is ready for use in downstream applications and processes.
+    - Note at this step data is versioned using `dvc` (my own implemented).

-2. **Loading Data to Production BigQuery**
+3. **Loading Data to Production BigQuery**

     - Similarly, the validated and transformed data in BigQuery is moved from the staging dataset to the production dataset.
 This makes the data available for querying, reporting, machine learning model training, and other use cases.

-3. **Querying Data from Production BigQuery**
+4. **Querying Data from Production BigQuery**

     - Finally, data is queried from the production dataset in BigQuery for use in various downstream applications, such as training and inference for